cubeapm/docs/docs/Instrumentation/php-slim.md

     php myapp.php
     ```

-Data should now be visible in your Spyk account.
+Data should now be visible in your CubeAPM account.